renatolinsdigital/javascript-quickstart/README.md

 ### 27. Understanding Promises, Async-Await, and Their Relationship to Functions

-Promises and the `async-await` syntax are crucial for managing asynchronous operations in JavaScript, enabling developers to write cleaner, more readable code.
-They help avoid callback hell and make it easier to handle errors.
+Promises and the `async-await` syntax are essential tools for managing asynchronous operations in JavaScript.
+They allow developers to write cleaner and more readable code, avoiding the complexity of "callback hell" (deeply nested callbacks) and simplifying error handling.

 __Promises:__ A **Promise** is an object representing the eventual completion (or failure) of an asynchronous operation and its resulting value.
 Promises provide a powerful mechanism for managing asynchronous tasks and allow you to work with asynchronous code in a more structured manner.